auraecosystem/make.universal/WEB4/_Whitepaper.mk.md

 ## Legal and Organizational Framework

-The LCT framework is protected by two issued U.S. patents—[](https://patents.google.com/patent/) and (https://patents.google.com/patent/)—with additional patents pending.
+The LCT framework is protected by two issued U.S. patents— [xxxx](https://patents.google.com/patent/) and (https://patents.google.com/patent/)—with additional patents pending.
 These filings ensure the foundational mechanisms are recognized, while preserving the option for wide deployment and public benefit.

 Funding for portions of this research and development has been provided by **MetaLINNX, Inc.**, which supports the evolution of decentralized, trust-based systems and the public infrastructure required to sustain them.